jawalsh/comic-book-paratexts/pages/essay.md

 {% include feature/image.html objectid="cbp_006" width="75" alt="A dedication to Bill Everett, creator of Sub-Mariner, in Sub-Mariner #38 (June 1971).
 Marvel Comics." caption="A dedication to Bill Everett, creator of Sub-Mariner, in Sub-Mariner #38 (June 1971).
 Marvel Comics."%}

 {% include feature/image.html objectid="cbp_069" width="75" alt="A dedication to Steve Ditko in Strange Tales #181 (August 1975).
-Marvel Comics.A dedication to Steve Ditko in Strange Tales #181 (August 1975).
-Marvel Comics."%}
+Marvel Comics." caption="A dedication to Steve Ditko in Strange Tales #181 (August 1975).

-{% include feature/image.html objectid="cbp_006" width="75" alt="A dedication to Bill Everett, creator of Sub-Mariner, in Sub-Mariner #38 (June 1971).
-Marvel Comics." caption="A dedication to Bill Everett, creator of Sub-Mariner, in Sub-Mariner #38 (June 1971).
 Marvel Comics."%}

 {% include feature/image.html objectid="cbp_003" width="75" alt="A dedication to “John Broome, Gardner Fox, Carmine Infantino and the late, great Barry Allen” in Animal Man #8 (February 1989).
 DC Comics." caption="A dedication to “John Broome, Gardner Fox, Carmine Infantino and the late, great Barry Allen” in Animal Man #8 (February 1989).
 DC Comics."%}